rafalinafd/Python_EDA_GoogleAdsSales/README.md

 3. Evaluate performance of keywords based on impressions and cost.

 **Insights**
-1. Ad Scheduling:
-Ad costs stay relatively stable during the week, but sales peak on Thursdays and Fridays, suggesting stronger consumer engagement.
+1. Ad costs stay relatively stable during the week, but sales peak on Thursdays and Fridays, suggesting stronger consumer engagement.
-3. Device Targeting:
-Ads on mobile devices incur slightly higher costs, but clicks are evenly distributed across all device types.
+3. Ads on mobile devices incur slightly higher costs, but clicks are evenly distributed across all device types.
-4. Keyword Performance:
-Certain keywords, such as “Analytics for data”, “Data analytics course”, and “Data analytics training” show high impressions at low cost per impression, making them efficient for higher reach.
+4. Certain keywords, such as “Analytics for data”, “Data analytics course”, and “Data analytics training” show high impressions at low cost per impression, making them efficient for higher reach.

 **Recommendations**
 1. Prioritize ad placement on Thursdays and Fridays to leverage cost return.